helloshiv01/my-project/README.md

 **React Drei**

-**Three.js:**
+**Three.js**

 ## Features:
-Realistic 3D models: The app features a variety of high-quality 3D models of engineering components that accurately simulate real-world materials and textures.
+1)Realistic 3D models: The app features a variety of high-quality 3D models of engineering components that accurately simulate real-world materials and textures.

-Lighting and shadows: The app uses advanced lighting techniques to create realistic shadows and highlights, adding depth and dimensionality to the 3D models.
+2)Lighting and shadows: The app uses advanced lighting techniques to create realistic shadows and highlights, adding depth and dimensionality to the 3D models.

-User interaction: Users can interact with the 3D models through intuitive controls such as click, drag, and swipe, allowing them to explore the models from different angles and perspectives.
+3)User interaction: Users can interact with the 3D models through intuitive controls such as click, drag, and swipe, allowing them to explore the models from different angles and perspectives.

-Customizable options: The app includes customizable options such as changing the color of specific models or adding new models, allowing for greater flexibility and customization.
+4)Customizable options: The app includes customizable options such as changing the color of specific models or adding new models, allowing for greater flexibility and customization.

-Web-based platform: The app is web-based, making it accessible from any device with a web browser, without the need for any additional software or downloads.
+5)Web-based platform: The app is web-based, making it accessible from any device with a web browser, without the need for any additional software or downloads.

-Cross-browser compatibility: The app is designed to be compatible with all modern web browsers, ensuring a consistent experience for all users.
+6)Cross-browser compatibility: The app is designed to be compatible with all modern web browsers, ensuring a consistent experience for all users.

-Optimized performance: The app is optimized for fast and smooth performance, even on low-end devices, ensuring a seamless user experience.
+7)Optimized performance: The app is optimized for fast and smooth performance, even on low-end devices, ensuring a seamless user experience.

-##Steps and Approach To Solve The Task
+## Steps and Approach To Solve The Task
-1.To Display CAD files on browser make react app using npx create-react-app my-project.This will create a react app in directory.
+1.To Display CAD files on browser make react app using ```npx create-react-app my-project``` This will create a react app in directory.

-2.Install three.js packages using npm install three @react-three/fiber @react-three/drei.These Packages will help to display 3d objects in browser.
+2.Install three.js packages using ```npm install three @react-three/fiber @react-three/drei``` These Packages will help to display 3d objects in browser.

 3.Converted the .stl/.stp/.igs/.brep file to a format that Three.js can read such as GLTF, using a CAD viewer or converter.

-4.Imported the converted GLTF file into my React application using the useGLTF hook provided by @react-three/drei 5.Used the useFrame hook provided by react-three-fiber to animate the 3D objects by changing their position, rotation, and scale over time.
+4.Imported the converted GLTF file into my React application using the useGLTF hook provided by ```@react-three/drei```

+5.Used the useFrame hook provided by react-three-fiber to animate the 3D objects by changing their position, rotation, and scale over time.

-6.Used the OrbitControls component provided by @react-three/drei to allow users to interact with the 3D scene by rotating, zooming, and panning the camera.
+6.Used the OrbitControls component provided by ```@react-three/drei``` to allow users to interact with the 3D scene by rotating, zooming, and panning the camera.

-7.Used other components provided by @react-three/drei such as Environment and Sparkles to add special effects and visual enhancements to the 3D scene.
+7.Used other components provided by ```@react-three/drei``` such as Environment and Sparkles to add special effects and visual enhancements to the 3D scene.

 8.Deployed my React application to a hosting service such as Netlify.

 ## Deployed App😎